2008–09 Celtic F.C. season

-The 2008–09 season was the 120th season of competitive football by Celtic.
+The 2008–09 season was the 115th season of competitive football by Celtic.

 Overview

 Celtic went into the 2008–09 season defending their Scottish Premier League title, which they won for the third consecutive time in 2007–08.

 They also entered the UEFA Champions League directly at the group stage, as well as taking part in the two domestic cup competitions, the Scottish Cup and the Scottish League Cup.

 To prepare for the Season, Celtic took part in two Pre-Season Tournaments; the Algarve Challenge Cup in Faro, Portugal, where they finished bottom, having faced Middlesbrough and Cardiff City, and the Feyenoord Jubilee Tournament in Rotterdam, where they finished second, having faced Tottenham Hotspur and host club Feyenoord.

 The campaign

 League campaign

 The Championship flag was unfurled before Celtic's first League game, against St Mirren at Celtic Park on 10 August by Rosemary Burns, the widow of former Celtic player Tommy Burns, who had died of skin cancer at the end of season 2007–08.
-Celtic won the game 1–0, through a Barry Robson penalty, getting their Campaign off to a winning start.
+Celtic won the game 1–0, through a Barry Robson penalty, getting their campaign off to a winning start.

 Celtic finished second in the SPL table at the end of the season, eventually finishing four points behind champions Rangers.
 This was despite at one point having built up a seven-point lead over Rangers.
 This lead was squandered though, Celtic dropping points to Dundee United, Inverness Caledonian Thistle, Motherwell, Rangers themselves, and on two occasions to both Hibernian and Hearts.

 One day after the final league game of the season, a 0–0 draw with Hearts at Celtic Park, it was announced that Gordon Strachan would leave as manager of Celtic with immediate effect.
 This brought to an end Strachan's four-year spell as manager, during which he guided the club to three SPL titles, one Scottish Cup and two Scottish League Cups.
-He also guided the club twice into the last 16 of the Champions League, losing out to A.C.
-Milan and Barcelona respectively.
+He also guided the club twice into the last 16 of the Champions League, losing out to AC Milan and Barcelona respectively.